concord-consortium/collaborative-learning/docs/images.md

 2. The url param has to match the ccimg url pattern and have an `imageKey`.
 The url param might optionally have a `imageClassHash` in it.

-3. A `legacyUrl` is created from the url param by striping off the `imageClassHash`.
+3. A `legacyUrl` is created from the url param by stripping off the `imageClassHash`.

 3. If the user's `classHash` (from the auth info) matches the `imageClassHash` then the image data is returned from: `${classPath}/images/${imageKey}`.

-4. 4 different imageClassPaths are searched for at the same time:
+4. Four different imageClassPaths are searched for at the same time:

     a. if the `imageClassHash` wasn't set (a legacyURL), the users classPath is attempted to be used.
 If there is an image at that path it will be used.